jac11/PlainHash/README.md

 ## info
 * plainHash script help to  crack hash by using wordlist
-* Plain_Hash use Secure hashes and message digests 'hashlib'
+* PlainHash use Secure hashes and message digests 'hashlib'
-* Plain_Hash use for salt hash 'crypt'
+* PlainHash use for salt hash 'crypt'
 * user -i info or --info info for more information
 ##  Hash Support :
 * MD5  - SHA_1 - SHA_256